 Sadly, one-day Mom decided the bird was well enough to be released back into the wild.

-Corky winged his way back to where ever crows go.
+Corky winged his way back to wherever crows go.
 He was gone but never forgotten (at least by me).